 So what can you do with all that juice?
 Well, most of the juice we created ended up getting processed in quart-sized canning jars.
 Some Papa took and tried to make apple “soda” – by letting it create just a few bubbles and then pasteurizing the capped bottles (heating them) so the yeast would be killed.

 Not a great picture, but they are currently in a tote … for our protection.
 They were in a box earlier this week and then Monday I woke at 5:45 am thinking either that our daughter was sleep-walking or we had an intruder because I had a clanging sound impede my dream so vividly it woke me up.
 I didn’t hear anything again and fell back to sleep.
 Papa discovered later that two of the bottles had exploded.
 Oops.
 I guess they weren’t heated high enough.
 He recapped and heated them all again although most are only 1/2 full (when he uncapped a LOT of fizzy bubbles came out).
 Live and learn.

 We ended up with approximately 10 gallons of juice.
 Half that juice is currently fermented into hard cider – but I’ll talk about that another time.

 This is what our root cellar currently looks like.
-This year’s grape jam, pears and peaches on the top shelf.
-Last year’s grape jam, strawberry jam, black raspberry jam, apple jelly, canned soup and shredded chicken on the second shelf.
-Plums (that are old and should get tossed), pickles, beet pickles, tomatoes and grape juice on the third shelf.
+This year’s grape jam, pears, and peaches are on the top shelf.
+Last year’s grape jam, strawberry jam, black raspberry jam, apple jelly, canned soup, and shredded chicken on the second shelf.
+Plums (that are old and should get tossed), pickles, beet pickles, tomatoes, and grape juice on the third shelf.
 And finally apple juice and apple sauce on the bottom shelf.
 It may not seem like a lot but then again we’re a small family.
 We also have some fruits and vegetables in our basement freezer.